openandclose/tosixinch/docs/intro.rst

 -------

-The script includes a sample ini file (``site.sample.ini``), and reads it into configuration if not disabled or overwritten.
+The script includes a sample ini file (``site.sample.ini``), and reads it into configuration.

 .. code-block:: none